emissary-ingress/emissary/user-guide/docker-compose.md

 ## 5. Tracing

-As a final example we will configure Ambassador to send Zipkin traces to Jaeger.
+As a final example we will configure Ambassador Edge Stack to send Zipkin traces to Jaeger.
 Integrating Zipkin into your services can be a vital glimpse into the performance bottlenecks of a distributed system.

 ### Add the Jaeger container to the docker-compose.yaml file